xcore/sw_motor_control/doc/dsc-quickstart.rst

 - Connect the XMOS JTAG adaptor to the appropriate port, and connect it to the PC with a USB cable.

 - Connect a 5V power supply to the XMOS processor half of the BLDC board.
-Do not do this if there are wire links between the power and processor sides of the board.
-The links will be over the isolation barrier by the text label *5V LINK**.
+Optionally, 5V may be ontained from the power section by putting wire links across the **5V LINK** bridge.
+Full isolation between the two halfs of the board will be lost in this case.

 - Connect a 24V power supply to the power section of the BLDC board.
 Do not have the power section of the board powered without the 5V section being powered.

 Configuring the firmware
 ------------------------

+The speed control input can be set using the buttons, and an Ethernet or a CAN bus input.

 Selecting Ethernet or CAN control
   By default the software is set up to be controlled by the buttons around the LCD, and also by the ethernet interface.